aalmada/honest-nft/README.md

 # Honest NFT

+**Note:** This project is still under active development, and not all features are implemented.
+Expect frequent updates and changes.

 **Honest NFT** is an Ethereum-based project that combines an **ERC721 smart contract** with a **React front end** to create a decentralized application (DApp) for minting Non-Fungible Tokens (NFTs).
 Let's break down the components:

 1. **Smart Contract**